samus-io/tablab-steps/steps/vJcwOpMALniFbEpADXdsev4CYCdkfU6r9MP/en/README.md

     ![REBAC][3]

   * **Ownership:** Only the creator or owner of a document has permission to edit or delete it.
-  * **Group Membership:** Users belonging to a specific group have access to documents shared within that group.
+  * **Group membership:** Users belonging to a specific group have access to documents shared within that group.
   * **Inheritance:** Access permissions are inherited from higher-level entities such as organizational units or parent resources.
 * ReBAC allows for dynamic access control decisions based on real-time evaluation of relationships between entities.
 Access decisions may change dynamically as relationships evolve or as users interact with different resources.